Animals as Leaders: History

 Animals as Leaders formed after guitarist Tosin Abasi's previous metalcore band, Reflux, disbanded.
 The heavy metal record label Prosthetic Records saw Abasi's guitar work and asked him to create a solo album for them.
 Abasi initially declined, feeling such an endeavor would be "...egotistical and unnecessary."
 Abasi decided to take a year off to study music, as he felt he was unable to reach his peak at guitar playing.
 After Abasi had completed his course, he took up the label on the offer of a solo project.
 The name Animals as Leaders was inspired by Daniel Quinn's 1992 novel Ishmael, which addresses anthropocentrism.
 Abasi coined the name as a reminder "that we're all essentially animals".

 The project's first album, Animals as Leaders, was recorded in early 2008.
 Abasi recorded most guitar and bass tracks on the album; a few guitar solos, drums and various synthesized effects were programmed by engineer Misha Mansoor of Periphery and Haunted Shores.
 The album was released on April 28, 2009, by Prosthetic Records.

 In 2010, the band toured extensively, including the 2010 Summer Slaughter Tour with such acts as Decapitated, Vital Remains, Carnifex, The Faceless, All Shall Perish, The Red Chord, Cephalic Carnage, Veil of Maya, and Decrepit Birth and since Summer Slaughter has toured with more mainstream acts like Circa Survive and Dredg.
 They uploaded a non-album digital single called Wave of Babies to iTunes later that year.

 The band embarked on a tour alongside Circa Survive, Dredg, and Codeseven from mid-2010 to early 2011, and in early 2011, toured alongside Underoath, Thursday, and A Skylit Drive to promote Underoath's latest release, Ø (Disambiguation).

 On May 26, 2011, Animals as Leaders took part in a Red Cross benefit show titled "Josh Barnett Presents The Sun Forever Rising" at the House of Blues in West Hollywood, California.
 Shortly thereafter, they headlined their first tour, which included opening acts Intronaut, Dead Letter Circus, Last Chance to Reason, and Evan Brewer.
 On July 27, 2011, during a show at the Masquerade in Atlanta, Georgia, Tosin Abasi announced that they were recording the show for a live DVD.

-The band has been billed as the first support of Between the Buried and Me on their European tour in September 2011, also with the French band Doyle.
+The band was billed as the first support of Between the Buried and Me on their European tour in September 2011, also with the French band Doyle.
 That same year, as a follow-up to their self-titled album, the band released their LP, entitled Weightless, on November 8 in the United States, November 4 in Europe, and November 7 in the UK.